-There are currently three in-person workshops that are available by request:
+There are currently three virtual workshops that are available by request:

 For educational teams and communities of professional learners located in a school district, workshops can be requested through ARC-BC and/or your district's ARC-BC District Contact (DC).
 Contact information for DCs can be found on our Contacts page.
 Communities of learners located in independent schools or distance/distributed learning programs should contact the ARC-BC team directly.